Start Free

 Proceed as follows:

-1. Generate the token(s) in SonarQube:
+1. Generate the token(s) in SonarQube Server:

-• For project tokens, create a token for each project (you need the Administer permission on the project): Go to the Security page of your SonarQube account and create a Project analysis token.
+• For project tokens, create a token for each project (you need the Administer permission on the project): Go to the Security page of your SonarQube Server account and create a Project analysis token.

 • For a global token, ask your administrator (The procedure is similar but you need the global Administer system permission.).